King & Wood Mallesons SJ Berwin (London)

 took me a while to get used to the work, work, work culture but it's OK

 ".
 Still, news reaches RollOnFriday of low morale throughout, especially given associates vanishing in the night, "terrible internal communications

 " and partners lacking in common civility.
 There were hints that things may have been changing, and that the partners finally realised that the steady stream of departures and toxic reputation weren't a great ad, but if this year's dismal RollOnFriday Firm of the Year results are anything to go by, there's still a lot of work to do.

-Overseas expansion has been a moveable feast.
+Overseas expansion was until 2013 a moveable feast.
 The firm merged with its German arm (full of handsome men, we hear) a few years back (the niftily named SJ Berwin Knopf Tulloch Steininger), poaching a bunch of partners from Baker & McKenzie in the process.
 And has kept a beady eye on Italy and the Netherlands.
-Yet the past few years have seen the firm attempt a US merger with several shops - Mayer Brown, Proskauer and Orrick all came to naught.
+The past few years saw the firm attempt a US merger with several shops - Mayer Brown, Proskauer and Orrick all came to naught.

 But the firm finally saw success in July 2013 with Asia Pacific powerhouse King Wood Mallesons.
-The merger was announced on 31st July, although won't complete until November.
+The merger was announced on 31st July, and completed in November.
 SJB gets global reach, at a cost of sacrificing its name, dignity and possibly its culture.
 That grinding sound you hear is Stanley Berwin turning in his grave...

 Still, in the long term it may prove to be a shrewd move.
 And if you can see past the slight uncertainty, the work is undoubtedly excellent, the partners can be friendly (and get made up young) and according to one trainee the whole deal is "basically magic circle without the attitude

 ".
 We reckon it's a good bet for thrusting young things who want to get their hands dirty (with work, that is).
 And you get a free lunch.
 Nice.

 For more information on SJ Berwin click here